spolischook/travis-nginx-test/src/OroPro/Bundle/OrganizationConfigBundle/Resources/doc/reference/datetime-organization-formatting.md

   * timeType,
   * locale,
   * timezone,
-  * user
+  * organization

-Localization settings are taken from user organization configuration.
-If user not passed used localization settings from options.
+Localization settings are taken from organization configuration.
+If organization not passed used localization settings from options.

 Organization settings:
 locale is 'en_US'